rhindere/cmaple/doc/source/README.md

 At the time of writing, limited testing has been performed for write operations

+    For a list of supported operations for the AMP leaf, run maple_cli.py with the '-h amp' parameters.

 ##### AMP REST API - Instantiating an AMP leaf with Python

 ```python